 5. Women traditionally celebrate Little Christmas in Ireland

 For most of us, 6th January is when the Christmas tree comes down and all the decorations go back in their boxes.
 However, for the women of Ireland this day also marks the tradition of ‘Nollaig na mBan’ or Women’s Little Christmas.
 It’s by far one of the oldest (and most archaic!)
-Christmas traditions in Ireland as this was the time when the female community – exhausted from all the festive cooking, hosting and housework – could finally let their hair down a bit and take their token annual day off.
+Christmas traditions both from around the world, and in Ireland, as this was the time when the female community – exhausted from all the festive cooking, hosting and housework – could finally let their hair down a bit and take their token annual day off.
 Nowadays, we prefer stretching this notion of ‘taking some much-needed time off’ to people of all identities, for the entire Christmas period… Am I riiiiight?

 4. Whole villages enter the Christmas lottery in Spain